tmorin/plantuml-libs/distribution/fontawesome-6/Solid/MarsAndVenus.md

 include('fontawesome-6/Solid/MarsAndVenus')

 ' renders the element
-MarsAndVenus('MarsAndVenus', 'Mars And Venus', 'an optional tech label')
+MarsAndVenus('MarsAndVenus', 'Mars And Venus', 'an optional tech label', 'an optional description')
 @enduml
 ```